Code-Institute-Submissions/MaeveHughes-TravelPix_AprResub/README.md

 #### Description feature 4
 - User Story 4.1: As a first time / registered user I can view the image, description and view comments (the most recent comment first) on the post detail page.
 If I click the back button I am redirected to the home page.
 - User Story 4.2: As a registered user logged in I can comment and like users posts.
 When I add a comment to a post, it is sent to the admin for approval and I am notified.
-- User Story 4.3: As a first time / registered user who has not logged into the website, I cannot add a comment or like a post
+- User Story 4.3: As a first time / registered user who has not logged into the website, I cannot add a comment or like a post.
 - User Story 4.4: As a registered user logged in I can edit and delete my own posts.

 ### Feature 5 Logout Page